szermatt/visual-replace/docs/source/usage.rst

 * navigate to the replacements you want to apply with :kbd:`<up>` and :kbd:`<down>`, the call :kbd:`M-% a` to apply one replacement.

-  This enters a mode that allows applying replacement with :kbd:`a`, the last part of the key sequence, and also moving through the matches with :kbd:`<down>` or :kbd:`<up>`. :kbd:`u` reverts the last replacement.
+  On Emacs 29.1 or later, this enters a mode that allows applying replacement with :kbd:`a`, the last part of the key sequence, and also moving through the matches with :kbd:`<down>` or :kbd:`<up>`.
+  :kbd:`u` reverts the last replacement.

 .. _commands: